KevinsVision/WeatherApp/README.md

 - A User has many FavouriteCities.
 - A FavouriteCity belongs to a User.

-There are API endpoints for all models.
-The app uses mainly the User endpoint.
+The app is fetching the openweathermap.org Api.
 Authoritation is done with Rails, using bcrypt for encyption.

 ## Client
 The client-side of the application is built in React.
 The style is done by a combination of Semantic and CSS.